rust-lang/rfcs/text/0000-interrupt-calling-conventions.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 As described in the [_Motivation_](#motivation), the main alternative to interrupt calling conventions are wrapper functions written in assembly, e.g. in a naked function.
-This reduces the maintenance burden for the Rust compiler, but makes interrupt handlers unconvienent to write, more dangerous, and less performant.
+This reduces the maintenance burden for the Rust compiler, but makes interrupt handlers inconvenient to write, more dangerous, and less performant.

 ## Alternative: Calling Convention that Preserves all Registers